What Happens After Podiatric Injections?

 Possible benefits of this treatment for patients with foot pain include shorter duration physical therapy programs.
 For most common foot injuries treated with orthopedic injections, short-course physical therapy typically begins about a month after treatment.
-The purpose of PT is to strengthen tendons and ligaments and restore foot and ankle flexibility and stability.
+The purpose of PRP foot therapy is to strengthen tendons and ligaments and restore foot and ankle flexibility and stability.